tpope/vim-endwise/README.markdown

 While the goal was to make it customizable, this turned out to be a tall order.
 Every language has vastly different requirements.
-Nonetheless, for those bold enough to attempt it, you can follow the model of the autocmds in the plugin to set the three magic variables governing endwise's behavior.
+Nonetheless, for those bold enough to attempt it, you can follow the model of the ftplugin files to set the three magic variables governing endwise's behavior.

 ## Installation